Black Spots On Cat’s Gums (Do I Need To Worry?)

 black spot on cat's gums

-Finding black spots on your cat’s gums is a lot more common than many cat owners realize.
-This can be due to just a simple case of pigmented skin or lentigo simplex.
-Sometimes, these black spots can be due to gum diseases, ulcers or insect bites and will require medical attention.
+Finding black spots on your cat’s gums is much more common than many cat owners realize.
+This can be due to just a case of pigmented skin or lentigo simplex.
+It can also be due to dental disease which will require medical attention.

 cat with pigmented skin and fur